- About Us

 - Practice Areas

 When a loved one dies due to another party’s negligence, the lives of those dependent on them undergo a sudden and profound change.
 In addition to coping with the absence of the deceased, particularly when they were the primary breadwinners, the family must also endure significant mental anguish for the rest of their lives.
 At Lone Star Injury Attorneys, we strongly believe that those responsible for fatal accidents should be held accountable for their actions.
 You have the right to pursue a wrongful death action against those liable for the loss of your loved one.

-As expected, the grieving process does not have a time limit.
-It may feel like it takes forever to heal.
-In such a scenario, it may feel overwhelming for the victim’s estate to initiate legal action against the parties at fault.
-But with an experienced Richmond wrongful death lawyer from our firm, you can hold the parties at fault accountable for the loss of your loved one.
-While no amount of compensation can replace the life of a loved one, the money recovered goes a long way in easing your financial burden arising from their death.
-Our compassionate personal injury attorneys can guide you throughout the claims process and handle all legal aspects of the case.
+The grieving process has no set timeframe and may feel like an eternal healing journey.
+In such circumstances, initiating legal action against the responsible parties may seem overwhelming for the victim’s estate.
+However, with an experienced wrongful death lawyer from our firm, you can hold the at-fault parties accountable for the loss you have suffered.
+While no amount of compensation can replace the life of a loved one, the funds recovered can significantly alleviate the financial burden arising from their death.
+Our compassionate personal injury attorneys are here to guide you through the claims process and handle all the legal aspects of your case.

 By: Barrocas F.

 Max is very dedicated to his clients and will go above and beyond for them.
 He is very positive and helpful when sharing his insights and expertise.
 Strongly recommend Max and his firm when needed.